Grantone/News/README.md

 ##Description

-This is a web application that displays, by use of a News API, a list of News sources and different articles.
+This is a web application that displays all sources and artocles, by use of a News API, a list of News sources and different articles.
 Users can select any news source they want and be directed to a series/ collection of other articles.
 The articles title, image, date of published and a  description.
 Once a user click on the article , they will take him/her to the source site.

 ####User Stories